 That’s a lot of maybes.
 And maybe none of that will happen.
 But the possibility occurs to us.
 Which generates the comments.

 This isn’t the first USB charger made for travel with fixed prongs.
 Most phone chargers (iPhone, Google, Samsung, and more) have fixed prongs.
 Consumers have managed to work with those.
 Whether this charger will work well for you or not comes down to how you’ll carry it.
 If you’re okay finding a good space for it then you’ll be fine.
 If you’re going to toss it in you might pull the errant cable once in a while.

-The Anker PowerPower Atom PD 1 is the first low cost GaN USB-C charger on the market.
+The Anker PowerPower Atom PD 1 is the first low-cost GaN USB-C charger on the market.
 It is a good buy for Nintendo Switch owners wanting a tiny charger without any performance loss.
-While it costs more for the GaN tech, it isn’t a significant increase in price.
+While it costs more for the GaN tech, it isn’t a significant price increase.

 The charger does get warm despite the new tech.
 I ran my MacBook Pro off of it for an hour.
 The laptop charged up 50% while doing office work and Internet browsing.
 The side of the Atom PD 1 got up to 87.4°F (30.8°C), which is only warm to the touch.
 The top of the charger got up to 111.1°F (44°C).
 It wasn’t too hot to unplug and hold, but you could feel the difference between the sides and the top.

-Anker has U.S. based support (web, email, phone) and a 18 month warranty.
+Anker has U.S. based support (web, email, phone) and an 18-month warranty.
 They are a beloved brand within and outside of the Switch community.

 Enjoyed this review?
 Sign up for the Switch Chargers newsletter and get updates on future reviews and Nintendo Switch related deals.